-How RPAC has helped you.
+How RPAC has helped your clients, your business.

 2013 - Limits on retainage.
 Defeated a bill to impose limits on the amount of retainage (money held back until